DustinHartzler/100-days-of-code/log.md

 **Thoughts**: I haven't worked on my site for a really long time.
 This ends now.
 Started to dedicate a few hours per week for modifications and customizations.

 **Link to work**: [Your Website Engineer](https://github.com/DustinHartzler/ywe/commit/26397fc282454c6a119c82e7a89865645fdfb1d6)

+### Day 20: 17 January 2017

+**Today's Progress**: Got the footer optin almost complete.
+Need some responsive testing and to pretty up the button a bit.

+**Thoughts**: This is fun.
+I miss tweaking and building websites.